Frequently Asked Questions About Prostate Cancer

 The goal of prostate screening is to detect prostate cancer as early as possible, ideally at a manageable and even curable stage.
 Prostate cancer screening is composed of both a digital rectal examination and a serum PSA.
 Both of these are important in the screening process, and an abnormality in either of these warrants further evaluation.
 Roughly 20% of prostate cancers are found by rectal examination; most are detected by an abnormal PSA.

 Prostate cancer screening should be performed on a yearly basis, except for men with an initially low PSA level who may want to consider screening on an every-other-year basis.
-As you continue with screening on a yearly basis, changes in the PSA (beyond what is believed to be a change caused by benign growth of the prostate) or rectal examination will prompt further evaluation.
+As you continue with screening on a yearly basis, changes in the PSA (beyond what is believed to be a change caused by a benign growth of the prostate) or rectal examination will prompt further evaluation.
 It is hoped that through the use of prostate cancer screening, the morbidity and mortality associated with prostate cancer will be diminished.
 More recent studies are showing increased survival as a result of prostate cancer screening.

 At this point, Medicare covers annual digital rectal examination and PSA for qualified Medicare patients aged 50 and older.
 Most health insurance providers are also providing similar coverage.
 The costs of the various treatments for prostate cancer vary from institution to institution.
 Most HMOs cover treatment of prostate cancer if the treatment is performed by an HMO-affiliated physician.